Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 Yes, this approach can be time-consuming but doing it this way will give you better control over sibilance than relying on a tool to do the job for you.

-Since you’ll be in control, you won’t miss certain consonants because an “S” may not happen in the same frequency as the letter “F” or the “SH” consonant.
+Since you’ll be in control, you won’t miss certain consonants because an “S” may not happen at the same frequency as the letter “F” or the “SH” consonant.

 Split-Track De-essing